finos/rune-dsl/documentation/documentation.rst

 """""""
 .. _metadata-label:

-The ``metadata`` annotation allows the declaration of a a set of meta-data qualifiers that can be applied to types and attributes.
+The ``metadata`` annotation allows the declaration of a set of meta-data qualifiers that can be applied to types and attributes.
 By default Rosetta includes several metadata annotations

 .. code-block:: Haskell